Giants score 3 in ninth inning, rally past Phillies 9-6

+SAN FRANCISCO (AP) — Will Smith’s resume as a pitcher has grown substantially this season, with 28 saves and an All-Star appearance.

+It turns out the Giants’ closer is pretty good with a bat, too.

-SAN FRANCISCO (AP) — Kevin Pillar hit a tiebreaking triple that scored Evan Longoria with two out in the bottom of the eighth inning, closer Will Smith followed with a two-run single in his first career at-bat and the San Francisco Giants rallied to beat the Philadelphia Phillies 9-6 on Sunday night.
+Kevin Pillar hit a tiebreaking triple that scored Evan Longoria with two out in the bottom of the eighth inning, Smith followed with a two-run single in his first career at-bat and San Francisco rallied to beat the Philadelphia Phillies 9-6 on Sunday night.

+“Smitty’s been wanting to hit,” Giants manager Bruce Bochy said.
+“I know he’s been talking about it.
+He was excited about getting a chance to hit up there.
+That’s huge, you get those insurance runs.
+That game was entertaining.”

 Scooter Gennett homered into McCovey Cove and Mike Yastrzemski also went deep to help the Giants take three of four from the Phillies.
 Longoria had three hits and Pillar had two.